rjsf-team/react-jsonschema-form/README.md

 #### Form field blur events

-Sometimes you may want to trigger events or modify exteran state when a field has been touched, so you can pass an `onBlur` handler, which will receive the id of the input that was blurred and the field value.
+Sometimes you may want to trigger events or modify external state when a field has been touched, so you can pass an `onBlur` handler, which will receive the id of the input that was blurred and the field value.

 ## Form customization